sony/genwarp/README.md

 ![Examples](https://github.com/user-attachments/assets/4490519b-db75-4034-a329-6c62c2b6875b)

 Generated novel views can be used for 3D reconstruction.
-This example we reconstructed 3D scene via [InstantSplat](https://instantsplat.github.io/).
+In the example below, we reconstructed a 3D scene via [InstantSplat](https://instantsplat.github.io/).
 We generated the video using [this implementation](https://github.com/ONground-Korea/unofficial-Instantsplat).

 <video autoplay loop src="https://github.com/user-attachments/assets/b3362776-815c-426f-bf39-d04722eb8a6f" width="852" height="480"></video>